zulip/zulip-ios-legacy/README.md

-The following steps may be needed to build and run Zulip iOS:
+The following steps are needed to build and run Zulip iOS:

 ```
 git submodule init